Take a look at our teaser video...

 The groups spent time building relationships and creating group agreements, reviewing the existing guidance and sharing experiences around conversations on sexual health and relationships.
 They then chose what resources they wanted to develop alongside workforce and carer feedback, designed and created the following suite of resources.

-These will be built into an NHS GGC interactive toolkit for the workforce and carers to use with young people to support these conversations.
-We will share the link as soon as it’s ready!
+These have been built into an NHS GGC interactive toolkit for the workforce and carers to use with young people to support these conversations.
+The final version of the toolkit will only be available within NHS GGC, not Scotland wide.

 This project helps to uphold Care Experienced people’s rights to life, health, education, privacy, to be free from torture and discrimination.